 Click the "Install" button when ready.
 The installation will then begin.
 You'll see several different steps, and on most modern computers this process takes roughly 7 to 12 minutes.
 On older computers it could take longer, between 15-20 minutes.
 We recommend setting aside a full hour to ensure you have plenty of time.

 Once you see this screen, the installation is complete!
-You can now restart your MacPractice server and have everyone log back in once the Server is up.
-You should now have access to the latest updates to the ICD-10 codes, NDC codes, etc.
+You may now log in to MacPractice and should now have access to the latest updates to the ICD-10 codes, NDC codes, etc.

 If you encounter any issues, don't hesitate to reach out to MacPractice Support.